VirtCode/WAIDd/README.md

 # WAIDd
-> WAIDd is an open source, lightweight daemon that keeps track of what you are doing on your Linux PC.
+> WAIDd is an open source, lightweight daemon that keeps track of what you are doing on your Linux Desktop.
 ## About

+## Installation
+Dependencies??
+### Using an Init System
+### Configuration

+## How it works

 ## Fileformat
 WAID saves its recorded data in a custom format.
 It does not use any common file formats like Json or Xml nor does it use a text file to store the data.
 WAID uses a raw binary file, to store its data as defined below.